j-steinbach/solid-todo-app-testbed/readme.md

 Later

-- [ ] _kill-server.sh_ script because I am pretty sure this one leaks memory somewhere and doesn't die.. `pgrep node` and `pkill node` does the job though
+- [x] _kill-server.sh_ script because I am pretty sure this one leaks memory somewhere and doesn't die.. `pgrep node` and `pkill node` does the job though
+    - E: I forgot to remove a `&`...
 - [ ] more automation (automatically create the default user)
 - [ ] be able to configure the CSS (port, ...)
 - [ ] combine all the scripts (options, choice)